dndworld/dndworld.github.io/tips/becoming-staff.md

 Try to give us as many relevant details as you can, but don’t overdo it.
 Avoid giving one liners as this does not really tell us much about you and can make it seem like you didn’t put much effort into it.
 If you do not have experience, try to talk about why you are passionate about helping, or what you plan to do if given the role.

-In general, keeping it within one message and filling out the space with useful information is a good call.
-If your application looks very short or empty, this might be a sign to write more.
-Don’t extend into a second message

 Please note: We get a lot of applications for DM roles that list home campaigns as relevant experience.
 While this can be useful, we are more interested in knowing the “soft” skills you learned from DMing.
 This is because traditional campaigns are very different from West Marches, and can vary in quality.
 Tell us about how you might have learned to resolve conflict at the table, or when a game went badly and how you grew from that experience.

-### Relevant Experience

-This is what you can include in your application when asked about your experience.
-If you have not done anything from this section, it may be worth trying them out.
-This will both give you an idea of whether the role suits you, and give us a better idea of how you are like.
-It’s worth noting that you can include experience even if you don’t plan on applying to a similar role, as it may still be relevant.

-#### On Server
+### What We Look For

-- Helping newbies, whether in PMs, OOC channels, or IC channels
+- Assisting newbies (e.g. reviewing sheets), whether in PMs, OOC channels, or IC channels
-- Reviewing sheets
-- Welcoming new members in `#introductions`
-- Reports in `#community-efforts`
-- Custom aliases

-#### Off Server

-- DMing in private campaigns (In person or digital)
-- DMing for game stores
-- Custom original maps
-- Equivalent roles in other servers
-- Personal writing
-- Personal projects
-- Related work experience (e.g. spreadsheets)
-- Related school work (e.g. essays or clubs)
+- Helpful during games, e.g. answering questions in OOC, linking the correct commands, etc.
+- How you treat staff, e.g. how you treat DMs when you aren't picked for a game, , how you treat people when things don't go your way.
+- How you treat fellow players, e.g. how you
+- How you react when you've made a mistake

 ### Misc.
 Tips

 - Don’t spam applications
-    - Send a maximum of two at one time and wait for a reply
     - Do not send more applications if you have not received a response
     - Consistently applying to multiple roles is a surefire way to get your app rejected.
 We want people who are passionate about their role and not just wanting to be staff for the power.
 - Don’t harass staff about the status of your application, especially in public
-    - Staff often need time to consider an application, especially if a lot of the review committee is busy that week.
+    - Staff often need time to consider an application, especially if the review committee is busy that week.
 - Don’t try to guilt trip staff about your application
-    - No one staff is responsible for the result of your application.
-Complaining in front of them is just inconsiderate.
+    - No one staff member is responsible for the result of your application.
+Most applications are reviewed by a committee.

-### Rating System
+## Rating System

 The overview of the roles below will be based on 6 criteria.
 This is a subjective opinion and may not be representative of your experience; however, they are general enough to provide you an idea of what to expect.
 A low or high score is not necessarily a good or bad thing; it depends on what you want out of the role.